neurobloomai/.github/profile/README.md

 # neurobloom.ai

+BigTech built compute, models, and protocols.
+The trust layer was assumed, never encoded.
+PACT is that encoding — in progress, open source, available now.

+PACT is the protocol.
+PACT-AX is the agent coordination layer.
+Start here.

 Open protocols for AI agent collaboration — capability discovery, trust-weighted routing, and state handoffs between heterogeneous agents.
 Home of **PACT** — the Protocol for Agent Collaboration & Transfer.